maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

 Electric guitars have thinner strings and necks, and so this is less demanding of a beginner player's hand.
 It hurts less.
-That being said, the various settings that can be made on the instrument and on the amplifier can be very confusing when starting out.
+That being said, the various settings that can be tweaked on the instrument and on the amplifier can be very confusing when starting out.

 {% include figure alt="An electric guitar" caption="An electric guitar"